xrettle/WFGY/ProblemMap/GlobalFixMap/Governance/eval_governance_gates_and_signoff.md

   > If you need the full triage and all prescriptions, return to the Emergency Room lobby.
 </details>

+> **Evaluation disclaimer (governance gates)**
+> Governance checks and scores here are example patterns for one org and threat model.
+> They support decision making but are not legal guarantees or formal safety certifications.

+---

 A governance control page for **evaluation pipelines, approval gates, and release sign-off**.
 Use this page when models are shipped without evaluation, when sign-offs are missing, or when evaluation metrics drift without detection.